Skip to content

 From Barriers to Belonging: An equity in the arts forum

-Arts Tasmania, in collaboration with Morwenna Collett and supported by the University of Tasmania, invites artists, arts workers and organisations from across the state to From Barriers to Belonging, a one-day forum on Thursday, 5 February 2026 at The Hedberg, Nipaluna/Hobart.
+On 5 February 2026, Arts Tasmania, in collaboration with Morwenna Collett and supported by the University of Tasmania, held a one-day forum at The Hedberg, Nipaluna/Hobart.

-The forum is dedicated to building a more accessible and inclusive arts sector in Tasmania.
-The program will include disability-led artist panels, case studies of good practice, practical tips and quick wins from across the sector, and roundtable discussions exploring the future of arts and disability in the state.
-Performance, installation and opportunities to connect throughout the day will help keep conversations grounded, relevant and action-focused.
+The forum was dedicated to building a more accessible and inclusive arts sector in Tasmania.
+The program included disability-led artist panels, case studies of good practice, practical tips and quick wins from across the sector, and roundtable discussions exploring the future of arts and disability in the state.
+Performance, installation and opportunities to connect throughout the day helped to keep conversations grounded, relevant and action focused.

 Purpose and goals

-The forum brings together artists, arts organisations and sector partners to focus on practical steps for embedding equity and inclusion across the arts.
-It recognises the need for sustainable, coordinated change and aims to support the development of a shared roadmap that participants can contribute to and adopt.
+The forum brought together artists, arts organisations and sector partners to focus on practical steps for embedding equity and inclusion across the arts.
+It recognised the need for sustainable, coordinated change and aimed to support the development of a shared roadmap that participants can contribute to and adopt.

-The key goals of the day are to:
+The key goals of the day were to:

 • support arts organisations to embed disability equity within their work